qlands/FormShare/README.md

 - Collect data using USSD or IVR services with the same ODK form and store the data in the same repository no matter the source.
 - Implement longitudinal surveys where the data of a form is pulled to populate the options of another form.

 You basically can extend FormShare to fit your needs.
-We are working on proper documentation for this.

 Some examples of plug-ins are: